Wakeboarding

 Wakeboarding is a water sport in which the rider, standing on a wakeboard (a board with foot bindings), is towed behind a motorboat across its wake and especially up off the crest in order to perform aerial maneuvers.
 A hallmark of wakeboarding is the attempted performance of midair tricks.
 Wakeboarding was developed from a combination of water skiing, snowboarding and surfing techniques.

 The rider is usually towed by a rope behind a boat, but can also be towed by cable systems and winches, and be pulled by other motorized vehicles like personal watercraft, cars, trucks, and all-terrain vehicles.
 The gear and wakeboard boat used are often personalized to each rider's liking.

 Though natural watercourses such as rivers, lakes and areas of open water are generally used in wakeboarding, it is possible to wakeboard in unconventional locations, such as flooded roads and car parks, using a car as the towing vehicle.

 Wakeboarding is done for pleasure and competition, ranging from freestyle wakeboarding and wakeboard parks to wakeboard competitions at the X Games, WWA Wakeboard World Championships, or similar events.
-Though it had an obscure start, it is now the world's fastest growing water sport.
+Though it had an obscure start, it is now the world's fastest-growing water sport.

+The sport’s growth has averaged over 10% annually since 2010, outpacing nearly all other water sports.”

 History

-Monowaterski
+Mono Water Ski

-The sport that would later become wakeboarding began as water-skiing with monowaterskis (single waterskis) in the USA around 1950.
-The main difference between monowaterskis and contemporary wakeboards is the shape of the board and the stance.
+The sport that would later become wake boarding began as water-skiing with mono water skis (single water skis) in the USA around 1950.
+The main difference between mono water skis and contemporary wake boards is the shape of the board, the stance and - to a degree - the length of the rope.
+Waterskiing tends to emphasize keeping clear of the towboats wake and whitewater and using the calmer water-surface while wakeboarding attempts to use wake and whitewater as artificial wave and surf by using a shorter line.